formspree/formspree/README.md

 ### Running on heroku

-You'll need python 2.7 and should [install pip](https://pip.pypa.io/en/latest/installing.html), and create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for the server.

-You also will need to install the [heroku toolbelt](https://toolbelt.heroku.com/).
+You will need to install the [heroku toolbelt](https://toolbelt.heroku.com/).

 Once your environment is setup, clone the source and cd into the root of the Brace Forms repository.
 Then run: